 By now, you should have all the tools you need to start redesigning the content of your website.
 Of course, content alone won’t fix all your website woes.
 Brand, design, and technology are equally important elements of a great website.
 But addressing content concerns will help make the information on your site more digestible, and increase engagement with your audiences as a result.
 Plus, the more you work on your content now, the better off you’ll be when you secure the budget to begin a full website redesign project.

 But design matters.
 A lot!
-Because for nonprofits like think tanks and research institutes whose missions are advanced by producing and sharing knowledge, the design quality of their content says a lot about what audiences can expect from it.
-With more content just a click away, if that design does not hold up; then audiences are likely to leave and find other places to get the content they want.
+For nonprofits like think tanks and research institutes whose missions are advanced by producing and sharing knowledge, the design quality of their content says a lot about what audiences can expect from it.
+With more content just a click away, if that design does not hold up, audiences will likely leave and find other places to get the content they want.

-So, whatever content your nonprofit publishes, content design and time-tested editorial design techniques hold the keys to success for engaging audiences online.
-Thoughtful, strategic design allows nonprofits with content-heavy websites to communicate clearly and effectively—encouraging audience to visit, engage with our ideas, become educated on issues, explore more, and most important, act.
+So, whatever content your nonprofit publishes, content design and time-tested editorial design techniques hold the keys to success in engaging audiences online.
+Thoughtful, strategic design allows nonprofits with content-heavy websites to communicate clearly and effectively—encouraging audiences to visit, engage with our ideas, become educated on issues, explore more, and most importantly, act.
 We’ve talked about the key principles for effective content-heavy website design before.
 Now let’s look at these content design strategies put into use in your nonprofit’s website.

 Designing for Different Types of Content-Heavy Nonprofit Websites